tridungduong16/RamsayHealthCare_DS_test/README.md

 ### 5. Test the API

-Once the container is running, the FastAPI app will be accessible at `http://127.0.0.1:8000`.
+Once the container is running, the FastAPI app will be accessible at `http://localhost:8000/docs#/default/predict_predict_post`.

-- Visit `http://127.0.0.1:8000/` to see the root endpoint.
+- Visit `http://localhost:8000/docs#/default/predict_predict_post/` to see the root endpoint.
-- Visit `http://127.0.0.1:8000/docs` to access the automatically generated Swagger UI where you can test the `/predict` endpoint.

 ### 6. Making Predictions